vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/dev-workflow-tilt.md

 k8s_resource('hello-world', port_forwards=9000)
 ```

-It is possible to configure your `default_registry` in in your Tiltfile, but
+It is possible to configure your `default_registry` in your Tiltfile, but
 VMware recommends keeping configuration in a separate file to simplify
 on-boarding for developers.